-Established in 2013, the VCRN Career Recognition Award is an initiative of the VCRN instigated to identify and honor individuals with an outstanding record in patient-based research and clinical work and who are regarded as having had substantial influence among peers and colleagues.
-Such achievement will recognise exemplary supervision and mentoring of other clinical researchers and may also include investigator-initiated clinical studies.
+Established in 2013, the VCRN Career Recognition Award is a BioMedVic initiative to identify and honour individuals with an outstanding record in patient-based research and clinical work and who are regarded as having had substantial influence on peers, colleagues, patients and the next generation of clinician researchers.

-The nominee’s achievement may include investigator-initiated clinical studies and, importantly, supervision and mentoring of other clinical researchers.
+The nominee’s achievement may include industry sponsored and/or investigator-initiated clinical studies and, importantly, supervision and mentoring of other clinical researchers.
 It must have had demonstrable positive impact on the healthcare system through practice, quality and/or policy and significant influence on a large number of peers and colleagues.

-The award comprises a trophy, which will be bestowed at a special event hosted by the VCRN during 2016.
-The recipient will be invited to give a reflection on their career and achievements to the VCRN and a broader invited audience at the ceremony.
+The award comprises a trophy, which will be bestowed at a special ceremony hosted BioMedVic.
+The recipient will be invited to give a reflection on their career and achievements to the audience attending the event.

-- a letter of nomination (maximum 1 pages) for this award describing the nominee’s work and how it has impacted on healthcare, quality and policy and been significant influence on a large number of peers and colleagues – please provide specific reasons &/or examples of why the nominee is deserving of the award; and
+- A Letter of Nomination for this award (max.
+1 A4 page) describing the nominee’s work and how it has impacted on health care, quality, policy, education and training and had significant influence on a large number of peers and colleagues.
+Please provide specific reasons and/or examples of why the nominee is deserving of the award.

-- the nominee’s resume and/or a summary of the nominee’s accomplishments
+- Supporting Documentation, which can be the nominee’s resume and/or a summary of the nominee’s accomplishments (max.
+10 A4 pages).

-All nominations will be reviewed by a selection committee comprising a sub-committee of the BioMedVic board and the CEO of BioMedVic who may seek input from others as required.
+All nominations will be reviewed by a committee convened by BioMedVic, that may also seek input from others.